How Leading Organizations are Preparing Their Workforce for the Financial Cliff of Repayment

 Abbott

-The healthcare company Abbott may have paved the way for a creative, effective way to help employees who are saddled with college debt continue their retirement savings.
+The healthcare company Abbott has paved the way for a creative, effective way to help employees who are saddled with college debt continue their retirement savings.
 Like many companies, Abbott noticed that employees struggling to pay back loans can’t afford to contribute to 401(k) and other retirement savings.
 So, Abbott started its Freedom 2 Save program, which allows employees with student loans to divert the 2% minimum contribution they would need to contribute to their 401(k)s to receive Abbott’s 5% match to paying off student loans.

 Aetna